erikae-9/Dynamic-model-H_DR/README.txt

 	MATLAB Script: Initialization.mlx

 		The Initialization script is very similar to the Const.mlx script.
 This script is linked to the Model.slx file and differs from the Const.mlx by clearing the workspace before running and also loading initial values of all states - which is used in the Simulink simulation.
-By choosing between 49 and 100 inner points, the script loads the MAT-files start49.mat or start.mat respectively - which is the steady-state solution to the Siderca- plant specifications found by running the SS_solve script.
+By choosing between 49 and 100 inner points, the script loads the MAT-files start49.mat or start.mat respectively - which is the steady-state solution to the Siderca-plant specifications found by running the SS_solve script.

 	Simulink file: Model.slx

 		This Simulink file is the main implementation of the dynamic model.
 The model is implemented in implicit form, where the block "Temperature- and concentrations dependent coefficients" calculate all necessary coefficients in the model by implementing the same code as in  the coeff.m script in a "MATLAB-function" block.
-The block "ODE time derivatives" calculates the derivatives for all node-states in a "MATLAB-function block", which is the same code as in the derivativecalcc.m script.
+The block "ODE time derivatives" calculates the derivatives for all node-states in a
+		"MATLAB-function block", which is the same code as in the derivativecalcc.m script.
 After the "ODE time derivatives" -block, the states are integrated and fed to the blocks again - completing the implicit loop.
 		Also, scopes for temperatures, concentration, and Metallization are present.

-		The function blocks are having multiple inputs defined as "Parameter data" - meaning that the values are taken from the MATLAB workspace.
+		The function blocks are having multiple inputs defined as "Parameter data" - meaning that the values are
+		taken from the MATLAB workspace.

 		By clicking the button "Initialize", the script Initialization.mlx is run.
 Making all material parameters, constants and the initial state available in the workspace.

 	Simulink file: Model_regulator.slx

 		A modification of the Model.slx file where two types of regulators is implemented to control the metallization grade by changing the solid mass flow.
 One is a continuous PI-controller, that can be used to show how the regulation could work.
 The other is a discrete PI-controller since metallization can't be measured continuously.
 The controller is therefore fed a signal with a certain interval (standard is 5 minutes) that mimics the speed at which the measurements are done.